TOOT Self-declaration for accurate Assessment & CCT

 • TOOT listed in Educator notes.

-They cross-check this with the declared TOOT on your Form R and recorded on your ARCP form, so it is important that these match.
+They cross-check this with the declared TOOT on your Form R which will be recorded on your ARCP form, so it is important that these match.

-The number one cause of delays to CCT is discrepancies in TOOT, if you get into the habit of self-declaring it on your ePortfolio it will make it much easier for you to collate it on to your Form R and ensure you have not missed any.
+The number one cause of delays to CCT is discrepancies in TOOT, if you get into the habit of self-declaring TOOT on your ePortfolio it will be much easier for you to collate and record it on your Form R and ensure accuracy.

-If you are absent from training, you will need to inform your VTS/Patch Admin/Manager and medical HR on the 1st day of absence so that your placement are aware and your pay is correct.
+If you are absent from training, you will need to inform your local Training Programme Manager/administrator and medical HR on the 1st day of absence so that your placement are aware and your pay is correct.

-In the HEE SW School of Primary Care we need to know the dates out of training so that we can ensure your stages of training, ARCP and CCT date are correct.
+In the NHS England South West School of Primary Care we need to know the dates out of training so that we can ensure your stages of training, ARCP and CCT date are correct.

-We don’t need the personal details that your VTS team and medical HR might require, but if it is easier for you to copy us in to emails to HR or VTS you can rest assured your personal information would be handled with the professional discretion and security you would expect.
-If your absence is short term you can let us know on GPSupport.SW@hee.nhs.uk when you return to training, if it will be longer than 2 weeks please let us know at your earliest convenience and we can liaise your VTS team and medical HR to keep up to date until your return to training.
+We don’t need the personal details that your VTS team and medical HR might require, but if it is easier for you to copy us in to emails to HR or your Training Programme you can rest assured your personal information will be handled with the professional discretion and security you would expect.
+If your absence is short term you can let us know on england.GPSupport.SW@nhs.net when you return to training, if it will be longer than 2 weeks please let us know at your earliest convenience and we can liaise your Training Programme team and medical HR to keep up to date until your return to training.

 DAP – Discretionary Absence Policy

-At each stage of training, you can have up to 14 days of absence before your CCT date is affected.
-So up to 14 days or 2 weeks off in ST1, the same again in ST2 and again in ST3.
-That way it is regardless of LTFT %.
+During each stage of training, you can have up to 14 days of absence before a review of your CCT date is triggered.
+So up to 14 days or 2 weeks off in ST1, the same again in ST2 and again in ST3, ensuring the process is consistent regardless of your LTFT percentage.

 What must be declared?